SuperATV: Products

 SuperATV is web based company predominantly serving its customers online and over the phone.
 They sell products for UTV's and ATV's in the side-by-side industry including brands such as Polaris, Can-Am, Yamaha, Honda, Kawasaki, Arctic Cat, Suzuki The first product sold was the 2” Polaris Sportsman EZ Install Lift Kit, there have been major product advancements since then.
 The first lift kit was a bolt on kit that added about 2 inches of clearance when added with stock tires, now Super ATV sells lift kits that add up to ten inches of clearance.
 The Polaris Sportsman lift kit was originally designed because Hunt wanted a quality lift kit for his own ride.
 After the first kits saw some success with friends, he began selling them on eBay.
 Hunt quickly realized the demand for products was growing and the company's product line expanded.
 Currently, their product line includes windshields, tires, portal gear lift kits, clutch kits, axles, and more.

 All of the products sold on their own website are their own with the one exception of MTX speakers.
 For the majority of SuperATV's history, sales were based on consumer direct purchases.
 Now their products are not only sold on the SuperATV website, but also through dealers.
 Everything on their website is kept in-stock at their facility in Madison, Indiana.
 This reduces shipping time, so products arrive quickly after order.
 These products are often branded and trademarked by SuperATV.
 Some sub-brands include Rhino Axles, GDP Portals, Intimidator Tires, Rack Boss, and more.

 Team SuperATV

-SuperATV has gained popularity in the racing community, too.
-In 2015 they sponsored professional drivers Mitch Guthrie Jr., Mitch Guthrie Sr,.
+In 2015, SuperATV sponsored professional drivers Mitch Guthrie Jr., Mitch Guthrie Sr,.
 Sara Price, and Katie Vernola.
 Guthrie Jr. won the off-road challenge at King of the Hammers in 2018.
 He used SuperATV's Rhino Axles on his vehicle.
 This course was particularly rough in comparison to years past, as only ten percent of the riders made it to the finish.
 Guthrie Sr. had won the race six times in his career.

 In 2016, a team of employee drivers led by Tyler Greves, an employee at SuperATV and professional driver, competed in the World Championships at King of the Hammers.
 SuperATV also holds their own events and sponsors races.